Georgia Sets the Pace for Plug-In Electric Vehicles

 The gains in adoption have been aided by a $5,000 state income tax credit for the purchase or lease of a zero emission vehicle (ZEV).
 When the tax credit is combined with the federal PEV income tax credit of up to $7,500 and other in-state incentives, such as free access to commuter lanes and reduced electricity rates from the regional utility, these vehicles become significantly more affordable and attractive to the average consumer.

 However, due in large part to the popularity and high cost of the incentive to the state, many analysts predict that the Georgia Legislature will eliminate or significantly reduce the state ZEV tax credit in 2015.
 Attempts to amend the credit during the 2013 and 2014 legislative sessions were unsuccessful because the state's House of Representatives and Senate were unable to finalize terms before the conclusion of the session.
 A broad coalition of PEV supporters are working to build strong support for the ZEV tax credit and are proposing modifications intended to maintain PEV sales momentum.

-"This will be an important year for alternative fuels in Georgia," said Clean Cities-Georgia coordinator Don Francis, "It will determine whether our state remains a national leader, or returns to business as usual.
+"This will be an important year for alternative fuels in Georgia," said Clean Cities-Georgia coalition director Don Francis, "It will determine whether our state remains a national leader, or returns to business as usual.
 Much is at stake and compromise is critical."

 Georgia Incentives for Plug-In Electric Vehicles